 The short of it is that he's a former slave who has spent the vast majority of his life serving various masters in a foreign pack.
 His spirit was broken pretty early on; obedience is the path of least resistance and he's stayed out of trouble over the years by being a model servant with a flattering silver tongue.
-At this point he's come to depend on the routine and authority that comes from receiving orders.
+At this point he's come to depend on the routine and direction that comes from receiving orders.
 He wouldn't know what to do with himself otherwise.

 Hemlock is observant, well-spoken, and enjoys the company of others.
 Under different circumstances he might have been very charismatic- as it is he's also cowardly, shallow, and quite willing to throw his companions to the wolves, as it were, to ensure his own wellbeing.
 He makes a wonderful listener but not necessarily a good friend.
 He's pretty maladjusted and his sense of compassion and loyalty is stunted, to say the least.